5 Reasons Why Ignition is the Future of the Food & Beverage Industry

 Ignition’s database integration eliminates manual information distribution, saving time and improving communication plant-wide.
 Often, companies waste huge amounts of time getting data to the right people through written documentation, emails, or phone calls.
 By centralizing data storage, no one has to wait their turn, they simply have the information they need at their fingertips.

-Speaking of which, the Ignition Perspective Module is the first truly mobile-first SCADA solution, natively running Ignition from tablets and mobile phones.
+Speaking of which, the Ignition Perspective Module is the first truly mobile-first SCADA solution that can connect with MES and ERP, natively running Ignition from tablets and mobile phones.
 Both AriZona and Chobani have praised Perspective as a way to track all OEE, downtime, and KPI data.
 This mobile functionality creates a dynamic environment where managers and technicians can utilize more effective workflows.

 Reason #3: Flexibility, Unlimited Licensing, and Customization